zjor/interactive-mechanics/README.md

 ## TODO

-- recalculate and restart animation on mouse click
 - draw environment in html but not in code
-- make pendulum 3d like
 - add formulas (KaTeX)
 - add text description
 - add main page to reference each sub page